Choosing an Aerial Lift: Which Man Lift is Best for the Job?

 Boom lifts – both articulating and telescopic as well as towable boom lifts – are also okay for outdoor use but aren’t created for it the same way the rough terrain lift is.

-Another reason to identify first and foremost if you’ll be using a lift indoor or outdoor is because of fuel.
+Another reason to identify first and foremost if you’ll be using a lift indoors or outdoors is because of fuel.
 Many telescopic boom lifts run on fuel such as diesel or dual fuel.
 Using these gas-powered machines indoors with low ventilation is dangerous.

 Inquire specifically about electric lifts if you will be operating indoors.
 This will not only keep the operator and other contractors safer, but it will help reduce the risk of fire or explosion inside the building.